umasankar421/iOSDemoApplications/README.md

 Description:

-1. Exapandable and Collapsable Tableview: In this demo project, you can find how to implement Expandable and collapsable Tableview in iOS.
-Expandable & collapsable Tableview is very much important feature to develop any e-Commerce application like Fliicart,Amazon and its a important feature for food ordering apps and so on.
+1. Exapandable and Collapsable Tableview: Expandable & collapsable Tableview is very much important feature to develop any e-Commerce application like Flipcart, Amazon and its a important feature for food ordering apps also and so on.
+In this demo project, you can find how to implement Expandable and collapsable Tableview in iOS.
+I have implemented two ways to achieve this.
+2. HumburgerMenu in iOS: HumburgerMenu is an important and basic feature to develop any type of application.
+In this demo project, I have done this Humburger Menu Implementation by using the third Party library "SWReavealController".
+By this, you can understand how to customize this "SWReavealContoller" Library for our project in iOS.